chef/chef-web-docs/chef_master/source/definitions.rst

      end
    end

-As a Resource
+Migrated to a Custom Resource
 ----------------------------------------------------
-The definition is improved by rewriting it as a custom resource:
+The definition is improved by rewriting it as a custom resource.
+This uses properties to accept input and has a single ``:create`` action:

 .. code-block:: ruby